csiro-robotics/mmd-reg/README.md

 #### Tune

-After training the model or downloading the trained model parameters above, either run the tuning script below (it can take **hours to run**) or download the tuned model parameters from the v1.0.0 release:
+After training the model or downloading the trained model parameters above, either run the tuning script below (which can take **hours**) or download the tuned model parameters from the v1.0.0 release:

 ```bash
 mkdir -p results